Early Entry (Dual Enrollment)

 Early Entry Program

-NPRC partners with several local high schools to provide a pathway for eligible high school juniors and seniors to begin taking college-level courses while still in high school.
-The Early Entry Program is a cost-effective option, helping students get a jump-start on their college education.
-Additionally, eligible students may enroll in up to six credits in their first term of the Early Entry program.
+NPRC partners with local high schools to provide a pathway for eligible high school juniors and seniors to begin taking college-level courses while still in high school.
+The Early Entry Program, or sometimes referred to as Dual Enrollment, Dual Credit, or College in High School programs, is a cost-effective option, helping students get a jump-start on their college education.
+Eligible students may enroll in up to six credits in their first term of the Early Entry program.
+Following their first successful term, students can choose to take as many as 12 credits each academic term through an Early Entry program at NPRC.
 The cost is $60.00 per credit hour, in addition to the cost of textbooks and materials for coursework.
 There are no institutional fees for early entry students.

 What is Early Entry?

-The Early Entry Program at Northern Pennsylvania Regional College is for students who are currently enrolled in a public or private high school, homeschool, or online secondary education school.
+The Early Entry Program is for students who are currently enrolled in a public or private high school, homeschool, or online secondary education school.
 Additional requirements include:

-- Successful completion of their sophomore year of high school.
+→ Successful completion of their sophomore year of high school (or its equivalent)